 In the year under review, LBF's Capital Adequacy levels further strengthened owing to early action taken by the Company to comply with the capital adequacy directive for NBFI's issued by the CBSL in June 2018.
 As per the original directive, NBFI's with an asset base over 100 billion were required to ensure Tier I capital of 8% and total capital adequacy of 12% by end June 2020.
-Although the requirement was suspended for another year due to COVID-19, LBF with 23.9% (Tier I) and 25.3% (Total capital adequacy) as at 31st March 2021, continued to remain fully compliant with the new requirements as early as the end of the current financial year.
+Although the requirement was suspended for another year due to COVID-19 in the previous year, LBF with 25.95% (Tier I) and 26.90% (Total capital adequacy) as at 31st March 2022, continued to remain fully compliant with the new requirements.